deadratfink/jy-transform/README.md

 $ jyt -s ./data/my.yaml -t json -i 2
 ```

-Here we have overwritten the standard target type (which is 'js') and applying an
+Here we have overwritten the standard target type (which is _js_) and applying an
 indent of _2_ instead of the default _4_.
 As default the output file _./data/my.json_
-is written relative to the input file (simply omit the `dest` option here).
+is written relative to the input file (simply omitting the `dest` option here).

 ### Usage As Library (API Calls)